Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: The protocol

-\dotparagraph{Submitting the command} The idea is to lock an amount of BTC on L1 and mint an equal amount of \emph{wrapped BTC} on the L2 subnet.
+The idea is to lock an amount of BTC on Bitcoin under a multisig address controlled by the subnet validators and mint an equal amount of \wBTC on the L2 subnet.
 A single transaction is submitted to Bitcoin, which locks the funds with the subnet's multisig address.
 Specifically, it has the following inputs and outputs: \begin{itemize} \item inputs: UTXO(s), spendable by the user's wallet, with total value the desired \amount plus the miner's fee. \item outputs: (1) A UTXO of value \V (the deposited amount) locked with the multisig address of the target subnet (the subnet where the user is depositing the funds).
-(2) A UTXO with zero (or dust) value, containing an OP\_RETURN script with the corresponding \ipc \depositCommand keyword and the user's address in the subnet, \userAddress. \end{itemize} The transaction is signed and submitted by the user.
-The \btcMonitor exposes an RPC method that allows users to create this transaction.

-\paragraph{Detecting the command.} As explained in \Cref{sec:checkpoint}, depositing is part of the \checkpointCommand functionality: The \opGetTopDownMessages method, periodically called by validators, informs the validators that a \depositCommand transaction has been detected (in addition to the functionality described so far).
-The validators then mint the wrapped BTC on the L2 subnet.
+(2) A UTXO with zero (or dust) value, containing an OP\_RETURN script with the corresponding \depositCommand keyword and the user's address in the subnet, \userAddress. \end{itemize} The transaction is signed and submitted by the user.
+The \btcMonitor, upon detecting a finalized \depositCommand transaction, informs the validators that a \depositCommand transaction has been detected.
+The validators then mint the wrapped BTC on the L2 subnet by calling a dedicated function on the contract that implements the \wBTC token.